homebots/injector/README.md

 # @homebots/injector

-Depedency Injection library in Typescript
+Depedency Injection library for any project, written in Typescript

+## Introduction

+The library exports a "global" injector, which can be used as-is to inject everything.
+It's called `INJECTOR`.
+You can pair that with the "inject" function exported in the library.

+But if you need to nest injectors and have a tree of dependencies, use `TreeInjector` instead.

 ## How it works

 There are two ways of using injections:

-- using a single, global injector.
-The library exports `INJECTOR`, a singleton object that can be accessed from anywhere and used as the injector of an entire app.
+- using a global injector: the library exports `INJECTOR`, a singleton object that can be accessed from anywhere and used as the injector of an entire app.

 - using a tree of injector with the ability to override classes/tokens on each level.
   The library exports a class, `TreeInjector`, which can be instantiated as a starting point, and forked as needed to create children.
-See documentation for more details.
+See documentation below for more details.

-## Usage

 First you create a class: